AarniAhvonen/autonomousexcavator/README.md

 [interface-screenshot]: images/interface.png

-# CAD/URDF
+## CAD
 Previous CAD models created in Creo were used in the assembly of the excavator.
+### URDF
-URDF files were generated with simplyfying the assembly and utilizing SolidWorks to URDF exporter which can be found here: http://wiki.ros.org/sw_urdf_exporter
+URDF files were generated with simplyfying the assembly and utilizing SolidWorks to URDF exporter which can be found here:

+http://wiki.ros.org/sw_urdf_exporter